Get 33% off for 3 months on all new subscriptions in November with Drive Fuze. Offer code BLACK33

 Credit scores were created as a simple indicator of creditworthiness for consumers.
 You can view your credit score by signing up for each CRA individually, Alternatively, you can sign up to a free 30-day trial with CheckMyFile.
 After the trial expires, the membership costs £14.99 a month, and you can cancel online anytime.
 This will show you all your credit scores in one place.

 Some companies will tell you which CRA they use to check your credit score.
-Of the main car subscription companies, Onto uses Equifax, while elmo and Care by Volvo use Experian.
-Other companies don’t reveal which CRA they use, so using a service like CheckMyFile can ensure you’re on track with all 3 agencies.
+Often subscription companies don’t reveal which CRA they use, so using a service like CheckMyFile can ensure you’re on track with all 3 agencies.

 When you know what your credit score is, you can take the plunge and apply for your car subscription — or make a plan to improve your credit score.